 Hot Topics and News

-The Global Packaging Alliance is a consortium of six independent, global-ly active, medium-sized packaging companies.
-The focus of GPA mem-bers is on innovative, high-quality packaging made from cardboard, plas-tic and other substrates.
+The Global Packaging Alliance is a consortium of seven independent, globally active, medium-sized packaging companies.
+Together they employ more than 2,800 workers.
+The focus of GPA members is on innovative, high-quality packaging made from cardboard, plastic and other substrates.
 GPA member companies guarantee uniform quality and production standards, while supporting international consumer goods manufacturers in their efforts to maintain a consistent worldwide brand image.
-The network's customers include Procter & Gamble, Nestlé, L’Oréal, Unilever and other well-known companies.
+The network's customers include Procter & Gamble, Nestle, L'Oreal and other well-known companies.